Dnipro: Suburban transportation

 Dnipro has some highways crossing through the city.
 The most popular routes are from Kyiv, Donetsk, Kharkiv and Zaporizhzhia.
 Transit through the city is also available.
 As of 2011 the city is also seeing construction of a southern urban bypass, which will allow automobile traffic to proceed around the city centre.
 This is expected to both improve air quality and reduce transport issues from heavy freight lorries that pass through the city centre.

 The largest bus station in eastern Ukraine is located in Dnipro, from where bus routes are available to all over the country, including some international routes to Poland, Germany, Moldova and Turkey.
 It is located near the city's central railway station.
-Since the start of the 2022 Russian invasion of Ukraine Ukraine’s border crossings with Russia and Belarus are closed to regular traffic.
+Since the start of the 2022 Russian invasion of Ukraine Ukraine's border crossings with Russia and Belarus are closed to regular traffic.

-In the summertime, there are some routes available by hydrofoils on the Dnieper River, whilst various tourist ships on their way down the river, (Kyiv–Kherson–Odesa) tend to make a stop in the city.
+In the summertime, there are some routes available by hydrofoils on the Dnieper River, while various tourist ships on their way down the river, (Kyiv–Kherson–Odesa) tend to make a stop in the city.
 Dnipro's river port is located close to the area surrounding the central railway station, on the banks of the river.

 Rail

 The city is a large railway junction, with many daily trains running to and from Eastern Europe and on domestic routes within Ukraine.

 There are two railway terminals, Dnipro Holovnyi (main station) and Dnipro Lotsmanska (south station).

 Two express passenger services run each day between Kyiv and Dnipro under the name 'Capital Express'.
 Other daytime services include suburban trains to towns and villages in the surrounding Dnipropetrovsk Oblast.
 Most long-distance trains tend to run at night to reduce the amount of daytime hours spent travelling by each passenger.

-Domestic connections exist between Dnipro and Kyiv, Lviv, Odesa, Ivano-Frankivsk, Truskavets, Kharkiv and many other smaller Ukrainian cities, whilst international destinations include, amongst others the Bulgarian seaside resort of Varna.
+Domestic connections exist between Dnipro and Kyiv, Lviv, Odesa, Ivano-Frankivsk, Truskavets, Kharkiv and many other smaller Ukrainian cities, while international destinations include, among others the Bulgarian seaside resort of Varna.
 Following the 2022 Russian invasion of Ukraine all railway connection between Ukraine and Belarus were axed.
 Meaning that the pre-war international destinations to Minsk in Belarus, Moscow's Kursky Station and Saint Petersburg's Vitebsky Station in Russia and Baku—the capital of Azerbaijan—are no longer in service.